apache/apisix/FAQ.md

 There are two different ways to do this：

-1. Use the vars attribute of route to do it.
+1. Use the `vars` field of route to do it.

 ```shell
 curl -i http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '